Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Discussion

-DNA strand displacement (DSD)\cite{yurke2000dna,lv2021biocomputing,qian2011neural} provides a promising pathway for realizing Neural CRNs experimentally.
-Typically, CRN-to-DSD translation frameworks are customized based on the nature of the abstract chemical reactions.
-Neural CRNs employ non-competitive CRNs\cite{Vasic2022-an} in which the reactions are catalytic in all of their reactants.
-The DSD frameworks suitable for such reactions include the enzyme-free ``two-domain'' strand displacement framework\cite{cardelli2013two} and the enzymatic strand-displacing polymerase (SDP) framework \cite{shah2019implementing,baccouche2014dynamic}.
-Fast annihilation reactions in the circuit can be realized using cooperative hybridization complexes. \cite{zhang2011cooperative} Moreover, the cascaded nature of multimolecular strand displacement circuits allows for a natural implementation of time-scale separation between unimolecular and multi-molecular reactions.
-Finally, the rate constants of the abstract reactions can be modulated by both adjusting the strand displacement rate constants\cite{zhang2011dynamic} and the fuel complex concentrations. \cite{soloveichik2010dna,Reynaldo2000-kv,shah2019implementing}
+A potential practical implementation of our Neural CRN system might be possible through DNA-based molecular computing systems \cite{yurke2000dna,lv2021biocomputing, zhang2011dynamic}.
+In particular, \textit{DNA strand displacement} (DSD)\cite{qian2011scaling,soloveichik2010dna,srinivas2017enzyme} has emerged as a versatile reaction motif to encode arbitrary chemical dynamics within synthetic biomolecular systems.
+In this paradigm, abstract CRNs, which serve as a form of chemical programming language, are systematically compiled into DSD circuits using existing translation schemes.
+The choice of the translation scheme is guided by the structure and dynamics of the target CRN reactions.
+Since most reactions in the Neural CRNs framework are non-competitive in nature, suitable translation schemes include the enzyme-free ``two-domain'' strand displacement framework \cite{cardelli2013two} and the enzymatic strand-displacing polymerase-based strand-displacement (PSD) framework \cite{shah2019implementing,baccouche2014dynamic}.
+In addition, fast annihilative reactions can be implemented using cooperative hybridization reactions in the enzyme-free framework. \cite{zhang2011cooperative} Further, the inherently cascaded nature of multi-reactant DSD circuits naturally facilitates the necessary time-scale separation between unimolecular and multimolecular reactions.
+Finally, the dynamics of the circuit can be modulated both by engineering the strand displacement rates \cite{zhang2011dynamic} and by varying the concentrations of the fuel complexes. \cite{soloveichik2010dna,Reynaldo2000-kv,shah2019implementing}